-Bear Canyon Professional Review and Guide
+Bear Canyon Professional Guide

 "This really is a transition zone where pines and even some fir trees cover the more protected north slopes.
 South slopes are a different story, however, and here you will find bare rocky talus slopes of basalt beneath towering basalt cliffs.
 Only a few aspens and cottonwoods grow near wet areas.